 As a school we are committed to ensuring that all pupils, regardless of their educational needs, form part of the normal school environment wherever this is feasible.
 Our school moto is ‘Pupils That Matter’.

 We hold induction meetings for all parents and pupils joining the school.
 Either in a group or individually (if mid year applications).

 During initial visits information is gathered on the needs of all pupils, including their previous settings information, safeguarding concerns, medical needs, external agencies involvement, mental health needs and disabilities.
 This information is very important as it helps the school plan for inclusion.
 We link with other schools and many other professionals to ensure a smooth introduction into Pear Tree Mead Academy.

 Children are supported at school through a variety of means: differentiated delivery of the curriculum; individual and group support, learning mentors and tailored curriculum programmes.

 We support the social and emotional aspects of learning for all pupils.
 We also offer counselling for children and access to Learning Mentors whose specific role is to support emotional needs and motivate pupil learning.
-Mrs Williams, Mrs Cooper and Mrs Eels work with individuals and small groups.
+Mrs Williams and Miss Cracknell work with individuals and small groups.
 We do offer counselling from an outside service if we believe we cannot provide what is needed within school.
 They are called Young Concern Trust and they see children at school one day per week.